gosmos-space/dynamicstruct/readme.md

 - `ErrValueCannotBeNil`: When passing a nil pointer to GetFieldValue
 - `ErrFieldNotFound`: When the requested field doesn't exist
 - `ErrIncompatibleTypes`: When the field type doesn't match the pointer type
+- `ErrInvalidTag`: When providing an invalid struct tag format

 Use `errors.Is()` to check for these specific errors: